sagemath/trac_to_gh/Issue 9456.md

 # Issue 9456: zlib should be a prerequisite for libpng

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9456

 Original creator: jhpalmieri